Carex lessoniana

 Carex lessoniana, also commonly known as rautahi or cutty grass, is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to parts of New Zealand.

 Description

 The robust bright green to dark green sedge has a rhizome and typically grows to a height of 0.5 to 1.5 m.
 It hs culms with a triangular cross-section and a diameter to 1.5 to 5 mm with a rough texture on the edges.
 The dull brown or red-brown basal sheaths have margins that deteriorate to fibres that are wrapped around the culm.
 It has many leaves, usually many more than the culms.
-The leaves are double folded and have a width of 3.5 to 8 mm and have a rought texture alon the edges.
+The leaves are double folded and have a width of 3.5 to 8 mm and have a rough texture along the edges.
 It flowers between October and December and fruits between December and April.
-The brown coloured biconvex to obovoid shaped nut that it produces is about 1.5 mm in length and is found in the in lower half of utricle.
+The brown coloured biconvex to obovoid shaped nut that it produces is about 1.5 mm in length and is found in the lower half of the utricle.